-The first professional spectacle in the Azerbaijani language was displayed on March 23, 1873.
-Students of the ‘real school’ played the “Vizier of Lankaran Khanate” – a play by M.F.Akhundov on the stage of Baku Public Assembly.
-The second spectacle – “Haji Gara” (Miser’s adventures) – another comedy by M.F.Akhundov was displayed on the hall of Baku Public Assembly, on April 17, 1873.
-However the organisation of these professional spectacles stopped shortly after creators disbanded the group.
-Spectacles arose again later in Susha, where ‘the real school’ was opened in 1881.
+However, the organisation of these professional spectacles stopped shortly after creators disbanded the group.
+Spectacles arose again later in Susha, where the ‘Real School’ was originally opened in 1881.
 During school summer holidays, students would put on vocal concerts at a music school.

-The 19th century theatre in Azerbaijan was cutting edge.
-On one occasion in the theatre of Susha, a play had to be disbanded for its content.
-In 1982 H.Vazirov.’s “Marrying – Not Slaking The Thirst” was broken up by religious spectators in the audience who thought the display was crass.
+The 19th century theatre in Azerbaijan can be described as ‘cutting edge’.
+Consequently, on one occasion in the Theatre of Susha, a play had to be disbanded for its content: In 1982 H.Vazirov.’s “Marrying – Not Slaking The Thirst” was broken up by religious spectators in the audience who thought the display was crass.
 The actors had to escape from the back of the theatre.
 It wasn’t until 1895 that the play was recognised for its success with general members of the public and displayed in public.

 Nationalisation of theatres set in after establishment of the Soviet power in Azerbaijan.
-The content of plays and spectacles became funded by government and controlled in the same away.
+The content of plays and spectacles became funded by government and accordingly controlled by the state.
 At the same time, many actors who had a career in the performing arts were enlisted into the USSR troupes.

 To know more and to visit a theatre in Baku, please see the links below:

 By 1915 The Pirone brothers had set up a network of three production houses in the Caucusus; located in Baku, Tbilisi and Yerevan.
-Azerbaijan’s first feature film “The Reign of Oil and Millions” based on a novel by M Musabeyov was financed by some local oil tycoons.
+Azerbaijan’s first ever feature film “The Reign of Oil and Millions” based on a novel by M Musabeyov was financed by some local oil tycoons.
 This film featured beautiful landscape scenes across the rural villages surrounding Baku.
 Although the oil industry was the catalyst for this film network, the film production company went on to producing many other films for public entertainment.
 These included the first comedy in Azerbaijan, based on the “Arshyn Mal Alan” opera by U. Hajibeyov in 1916.
 The full-length movie “Celebrations of the Anniversary of Independence of Azerbaijan” followed on screen in 1919.

-Film directors began to open their independent film studios in Azerbaijan too; Rasim Odjagov – the studio “Odjag”, Eldar Guliyev – the studio “Gaya Film”, Ogtay Mirgasimov – the studio “Yeni Film”, Zaur Maherramov – the studio “Yaddash”, Fira Kurbanova – the studio “Birlik”, Firudin Humbatov – the studio “Metropol”.
+Film directors began to open their independent film studios in Azerbaijan too.
+These included: Rasim Odjagov – the studio “Odjag”, Eldar Guliyev – the studio “Gaya Film”, Ogtay Mirgasimov – the studio “Yeni Film”, Zaur Maherramov – the studio “Yaddash”, Fira Kurbanova – the studio “Birlik”, Firudin Humbatov – the studio “Metropol”.

-Films from the 1990’s to note include: ‘Ring of happiness’ by the director Ramiz Azizbeyli and producer Sadraddin Dashdemirov.
+Noteworthy films from the 1990’s to include: ‘Ring of happiness’ by the director Ramiz Azizbeyli and producer Sadraddin Dashdemirov.
 It was the first independent film in Azerbaijan.
 The film attracted such number of viewers that it helped to cover all expenditures of the film production and made a profit.
 ‘Yarasa’ by the director Ayaz Salayev and the producer Saday Ahmedov, was the first internationally acclaimed film.
 It was awarded the “Grand Pris” of The Angers Festival (France) and took part over 20 International Film Festivals in total.